SydneyGoodwill/quiz-game/README.md

 # Purpose

 The purpose of this quiz game is to demonstrate an app that features dynamically updated HTML and CSS powered by JavaScript.
 This app should also be responsive, ensuring that it adapts to multiple screen sizes.
+Test your knowledge of JavaScript with this quiz game!

 Link to the live site: [Code Quiz Game](https://sydneygoodwill.github.io/quiz-game/)